Aharon Barak: Biography

 Barak was born Erik Brick in Kaunas, Lithuania, the only son of Zvi Brick, an attorney, and his wife Leah, a teacher.
-After the Nazi occupation of the city in 1941, the family was in the Kovno ghetto.
+After the Nazi occupation of the city in 1941, the family was in the Kovno Ghetto.
 In an interview with HaOlam HaZeh, Barak told how a Lithuanian farmer saved his life by hiding him under a load of potatoes and smuggling him out of the ghetto, thereby risking his own life if caught.
 At the end of the war, after wandering through Hungary, Austria, and Italy, Barak and his parents reached Rome, where they spent the next two years.
 In 1947, they received travel papers and immigrated to Mandatory Palestine.
 After a brief period in a moshav, the family settled in Jerusalem.

 He studied law, international relations and economics at the Hebrew University of Jerusalem, and obtained his Bachelor of Laws in 1958.
-Between 1958 and 1960, having been drafted into the Israeli Defense Forces, he served in the office of the Financial Advisor to the Chief of Staff.
+Between 1958 and 1960, having been drafted into the Israel Defense Forces, he served in the office of the Financial Advisor to the Chief of Staff.
 Upon discharging his service he returned to the Hebrew University, where he completed his doctoral dissertation with distinction in 1963.
 Simultaneously he began work as an intern at the Attorney General's office.
 When the Attorney General began dealing with the trial of Adolf Eichmann, Barak, being a Holocaust survivor, preferred not to be involved in the work.
 At his request, he was transferred to the State Attorney's office to complete his internship.
 Upon completing his internship he was recognised as a certified attorney.

 Barak is married to Elisheva Barak-Ussoskin, former vice president of the National Labor Court, with whom he has three daughters and a son, all trained in the law.
 Barak's son-in-law Ram Landes made a one-hour documentary film about Barak in 2009 called The Judge, based on an in-depth interview with Barak.